JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 ### Using the store to handle global state

-One way to have some global state that can be shared among components is to have a *store* with values that components can subscribe to.
-They can also update the values if you allow them to, and any change to the values are propagated back to other components subscribing to those values as well.
+One way to have some global state that can be shared among components is to have a *store* with value that components can subscribe to.
+They can also update the value if you allow them to, and any change to the value are propagated back to other component subscribing to that value as well.
 It is the same idea that React/Redux uses (or Reagent/re-frame[4] in the ClojureScript ecosystem) .

 Let's create our store, we need a JS file that we will call `store.js` and put some code in it: (I use `/* store.js */` instead of `<!-- store.js -->` to show you that the code belongs to `store.js` because it's no longer a template file, but a proper JS file.
 It allows you to copy paste my snippet without having an error into your editor.)